geopython/stetl/docs/index.rst

 Stetl is written in Python and in particular suited for processing GML.

 This is the documentation of the Stetl toolkit.
-The code is on GitHub: https://github.com/justb4/stetl.
+The code is on GitHub: https://github.com/geopython/stetl.
+Since July 2016 the project is a proud member of the `GeoPython GitHub organization <https://github.com/geopython>`_.

 See an `introductory Stetl presentation on Slideshare <http://www.slideshare.net/justb4/geospatial-etl-with-stetl-geopython-2016>`_.